-Graft survival rate is the primary concern of both patients and the surgeons, when it comes to a hair transplant surgery.
+The graft survival rate is the primary concern of both patients and surgeons when it comes to hair transplant surgery.
 The goal of every hair transplant surgeon is to have all the harvested grafts inserted into the recipient sites within six hours.
 But in major hair restoration surgeries, involving 2500 or above hair grafts, sometimes it is not possible for the surgeon to implant all the extracted grafts in a single session.
-In this case the first question that the patients ask is, “How long can a hair graft survive outside the body?”
-And this remains the primary concern of hair restoration physicians as well, after all, everybody has a limited donor supply and they can’t afford wasting extracted hair follicles.
+In this case, the first question that the patients ask is, “How long can a hair graft survive outside the body?”
+And this remains the primary concern of hair restoration physicians as well, after all, everybody has a limited donor supply and they can’t afford to waste extracted hair follicles.

 If you still have any concerns regarding graft survival out of the body, or you are interested in a hair transplant surgery, schedule a free online consultation and let our experts guide you.
 To book an online appointment, fill the form below.